 Successful proposers are expected to produce a usable text on disk or by email attachment, presented according to the Society’s house style, information about which is downloadable from this page.
 They should be prepared to accept editorial guidance and decisions made by the Series Editor on behalf of the Society, and to produce an adequate index when proof stage is reached.
 The Society for its part undertakes to offer detailed editorial guidance and to produce a well printed and well bound book.

 Proposers should be aware from the outset that the Society does not pay royalties or other remuneration to volume editors, and that the contract will require them to transfer copyright in the title to the Hakluyt Society.
-They are, however, are entitled to 25 copies of the book when published.
+They are, however, entitled to 20 copies of the book when published.
 Editorial expenses such as postage, publication, copyright or reproduction fees etc., are normally paid by the Society provided that they are agreed in advance.